Professors: T. Clukey, S. Rao

 Lecturer: J. Chambers, C. Jacek

-Chairperson: Kristen Isgro, Associate Professor
+Chairperson: Kirsten Isgro, Associate Professor

 The Department of Communication Studies offers a comprehensive communication studies program in five distinct areas: